 - ਸਬਦਿ ਮਰਹੁ ਫਿਰਿ ਜੀਵਹੁ ਸਦ ਹੀ ਤਾ ਫਿਰਿ ਮਰਣੁ ਨ ਹੋਈ ॥: If you die through the Shabad, then you will live forever, you will not spiritually die again. (sggs 604).

-There are two types of diseases — physical or external diseases (i.e., cancer, etc.), and mental or internal diseases (i.e., Haumai or false ego sense, etc.).
+There are two types of diseases — physical or external diseases (i.e., cancer, etc.), and mental or internal diseases (i.e., Haumai or false ego sense, Bikaar etc.).

 The medicine (Daaroo) to cure the physical or external diseases is also outside — if the disease is outside, the medicine to cure it is also outside.

-However, the medicine (Daaroo) to cure the internal or mental diseases is within — if the disease is inside, the medicine to cure it is also inside.
+However, the medicine (Daaroo) needed to cure the internal or mental diseases is within — if the disease is inside, the medicine to cure it is also inside.

-That medicine (Daaroo) which cures the inner diseases is the Wisdom of the Gur-Shabad — the true understanding of the Gur-Shabad through efforts (i.e., Shabad-Vichaar), and then sincere implementation or practice of that Wisdom of the Gur-Shabad in daily life.
+That medicine (Daaroo) which cures the inner diseases is the Wisdom of the Gur-Shabad — the true understanding of the Gur-Shabad through self-efforts (i.e. Shabad-Vichaar), and then sincere implementation or practice of that Wisdom in daily life.
 The SGGS confirms it as follows:

 - ਹਉਮੈ ਦੀਰਘ ਰੋਗੁ ਹੈ ਦਾਰੂ ਭੀ ਇਸੁ ਮਾਹਿ ॥ ਕਿਰਪਾ ਕਰੇ ਜੇ ਆਪਣੀ ਤਾ ਗੁਰ ਕਾ ਸਬਦੁ ਕਮਾਹਿ ॥: Ego is a chronic disease, but it contains its own cure as well.
 (This disease of one’s egotism will get cured within only) if (one) favors (himself) — if one practices ‘Gur Kaa Shabad in daily life or if one lives daily life according to the Wisdom of the Gur-Shabad. (sggs 466).

 The Gur-Shabad is like a flowing River.
-Surrendering or giving head is like jumping into this River of Existence, which has no ego.
-Instead, It is a Pure Consciousness that destroys the ego and helps us experience Truth.
+Surrendering or giving head is like jumping into this River of Existence, which is free of the bad impact of egotism (Haumai).
+Instead, It is a Pure Consciousness that destroys the it and helps us abide in our Jot Saroop.

 We can take plunge now or just wait standing at the shore of This River.
 It is our choice.
-The River is always there, ready and willing to accept us and cleanse us, and take us to the Ocean (of Pure Consciousness).
+The River is always there, ready and willing to accept us and cleanse us, and take us to the Ocean (of Pure Consciousness within).
 The SGGS asserts nobody else can do it for us.